openstreams/wflow/doc/wflow_sbm.rst

 Introduction
 ------------

-The soil part of wflow\_sbm model follows the same concepts as the topog\_sbm model. topog\_sbm is specifically designed to similate fast runoff processes in small catchments while wflow\_sbm can be applied more widely.
+The soil part of wflow\_sbm model has its roots in the topog\_sbm model but has had considerable chnages over time. topog\_sbm is specifically designed to similate fast runoff processes in small catchments while wflow\_sbm can be applied more widely.
 The main differences are:

++ The unsaturated zone can be split-up in defferent layers

 + The addition of evapotranspiration losses